Your Guide to Waterfalls Near Hendersonville

 Grassy Creek Falls:

 Grassy Creek Falls, a hidden gem in DuPont State Recreational Forest, is a serene 60-foot waterfall that’s perfect for those looking to explore a less crowded spot.
 This beautiful fall offers a peaceful atmosphere, surrounded by lush forest and accessible by a simple hike.
 The waterfall is known for its tranquil setting, making it an ideal location to relax and enjoy nature’s beauty.
-Visitors can get a great view from the top, and for those feeling adventurous, you can climb down to the middle of the falls—but be sure to use caution, as the rocks can be slippery.
-Grassy Creek Falls is a great spot for anyone seeking a quieter waterfall experience.
+Grassy Creek Falls offers a quieter waterfall experience and can be reached from the High Falls Access Area via forest roads and trails.
+Visitors should remain on designated routes and observation areas.

 -